Data Management

 During data translation, the data can go through a research data lifecycle.
 This may occur in the organization when doing a data analysis exercise for combining data or determining data relationships for the information and knowledge articulation of the data.
 Before archival of data, the organization may determine if any data can be reused by the organization for an advantage.

-Data Lifecycle Management goals
+Data Lifecycle Management Goals

 The main goal of data lifecycle management is to ensure all data has value for the organization in an agile fashion when needed.
 The data should be available when required by the appropriate person or technology, be confidential, and have data integrity at all times.